lian999111/udacity_p2_reacher/README.md

 ### Getting Started

+1. Follow the [instructions in the course GitHub repository](https://github.com/udacity/Value-based-methods#dependencies) to set up the Python environment.
+These instructions can be found in README.md at the root of the repository.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

-1. Download the environment from one of the links below.
+2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

     - **_Version 2: Twenty (20) Agents_**
         - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux.zip)